-Uganda has enacted several laws to protect children's rights and these are most often used to fight for the rights of children who are abused as domestic workers.36 ii) Non domestic and non paid work, this work countries children being early (even at age 6) and are doing a full day's work by 10 or 12 years.
+Uganda has enacted several laws to protect children's rights and these are most often used to fight for the rights of children who are abused as domestic workers.

+ii) Non domestic and non paid work, this involves children working at an early age (even at age 6) and are doing a full day's work by 10 or 12 years.